PwC Privacy Policy

 Corrections and concerns

-If you believe that information we hold about you is incorrect or out of date, or if you have concerns about how we are handling your personal information, please contact us and we will try to resolve those concerns.
+If you believe that personal information we hold about you is incorrect or out of date, or if you have concerns about how we are handling your personal information, please contact us using any of the communication channels and contact details provided in the previous section, and we will try to resolve those concerns.

-If PwC becomes aware of any ongoing concerns or problems concerning our privacy practices, we will take these issues seriously and work to address these concerns.
-If you have any further queries relating to our privacy policy, or you have a problem or complaint, please contact our Privacy Officer.
-If you are not satisfied with our handling of your problem or complaint you may make a complaint to the Australian Information Commissioner (www.oaic.gov.au).
+If we become aware of any ongoing concerns or problems concerning our privacy practices, we will take these issues seriously and work to address these concerns.
+If you have any further queries relating to this Privacy Policy, or you have a problem or complaint, please contact our privacy team using any of the communication channels and contact details provided in the previous section.
+If you are not satisfied with our handling of your problem or complaint you may make a complaint to the Australian Information Commissioner (www.oaic.gov.au)..

 back to top